Active Searches DSG Koya

 Strategy & Vision

-• Lead the development of long and short-range strategies in collaboration with board, staff and community partners.
+• Lead the development of long and short-range strategies in collaboration with Board, staff and community partners.

-• Partner with the board and staff to drive vision and build consensus around organizational priorities.
+• Partner with the Board and staff to drive vision and build consensus around organizational priorities.

 • Proactively identify, embrace and integrate disruptive trends that advance LAND's vision and mission and create new opportunities for impact.